 What are the Managed Service Company (MSC) rules?

 These rules require MSCs to automatically operate PAYE and NICs on sums paid to workers irrespective of whether, ignoring the intermediate company, an employment relationship might exist between the worker and client.
-This means that MSCs are less common as an intermediary for workers to provide services to a client, than they used to be, as they are not a tax efficient way for workers to provide the services and so an umbrella company is now more popular.
+The introduction of specific anti avoidance legislation applying to MSCs means they are now less commonly used as an intermediary.

 What does it mean to be outside IR35?